Mayank9001/tic-tac-toe/README.md

-A two player Tic Tac Toe game built using HTML, CSS, JavaScript and Heroku.
+A two player Tic Tac Toe game built using HTML, CSS, and JavaScript.